pvanallen/delft-ai-toolkit/docs/action.md

 The Random checkbox changes the behavior of the node to run one random action in the sequence each repeat.
 So if Repeats is set to 1, a single random action will run, and then control will pass to the next node.
 If Repeats is set to 5, a new random action in the sequence will run each repeat, for a total of 5 actions run.

-Note that this is a standard random function currently, so it is possible for the same action to run twice in a row during random set of repeats.
+**Note**: This is a standard random function, so it is possible for the same action to run twice in a row during random set of repeats.

 ## Actions
 ### Move - Causes the device to move
 * *Direction* - Forward or Backward, or turn Left or Right in place (i.e. the two wheels turn in opposite directions)
 * *Virtual or Physical Robot* - Whether the move command is sent to the Physical robot (**Phys**), the Unity Virtual robot (**Virt**), or both (**Both**)
 * *Time* - Number of seconds the movement will run.
-Zero sets the movement to run until changed, and control passes immediately on the to the next action.
+Zero sets the movement to run forever (don't forget to use a Move Stop action to stop it), and control passes immediately on the to the next action.
 * *Speed* - Speed of the movement

 ### Servo - Moves a servo to an angle
-* *Movement* Type - Not yet implemented.
+* *Movement* Type - Not yet implemented (immediate or varspeed).
 In the future will enable control of the speed of the servo motion.
 Currently moves at maximum speed.
-* *Port* - The port the servo is attached to
+* *Port* - The port the servo is attached to - pan or tilt (ports 1 or 2), or Servo ports 3 or 4 on the robot CRICKIT
 * *Time* - Number of seconds the action waits before passing control to the next action
-* *Angle* - The target angle to move the servo to
+* *Angle* - The angle to move the servo to

 ### Leds - Sets the color of device LEDs
 * *Type* - Determines how the LEDs will behave